warte67/SDOM/docs/core_framework.md

 ---

-Let me know if you want this added to a specific section, or if you’d like to expand on configuration struct details or error handling for initialization!## Core Initialization Sequence & Pre-Initialization Configuration

 To ensure proper setup, `onInit()` should be called **after** the SDL Video Subsystem (window, renderer, texture) has been created and initialized.
 This requires that all necessary configuration parameters are provided to Core **before** initialization begins.

 ### Required Pre-Initialization Parameters: